CurlyWurly-1/STM8S103F3P6-development-board/README.md

 If you want to program the board as per these examples, you will also need a "ST-LINK V2" USB device like the blue one you see in the picture above - If you haven't already got one, make sure you buy it at the same time as you buy a STM8S103F3P6 Development board.

 This "ST-LINK V2" device is plugged into a PC's USB port and the 4 wire harness connects to 4 "upper" pins of the development board.
 Bear in mind that the harness is short, so consider using a cheap 4 port USB hub so that you can position the development board better - Ideally you want the board to be near you so you can easily see it and connect things to it.
 Bear in mind that one of the programs is for sending serial data back to the PC.
-To see this serial data, you will also need a TTL USB dongle
+To see this serial data, from the UART pin, you will need a TTL USB dongle and this would use another USB port.

 # "TTL USB Serial adaptor" device